 Medical Record Costs as Recoverable Case Expenses: What Every Attorney Should Know

-March 7, 2025
+Published March 8, 2025

 6 min read

-What Qualifies as a Recoverable Expense?
+What qualifies as a recoverable expense?

-• Those hefty record retrieval fees
+• Third-party record retrieval invoices

 Former State Court Judge